How to Build Customer Loyalty: 7 Methods that Work for Startups in 2024

 Customer loyalty affects a lot in your business, from revenue and growth to acquisition costs, satisfaction, new product adoption, and more.

-Take a look at some of the numbers:
+Take a look at some key customer loyalty stats:

 - 73% of customers are more likely to recommend a brand that has a great loyalty program.